A New Barnet man has been found guilty of the “ruthless” murder of a neighbour.

 Detective Chief Inspector Tariq Sarwar said: "The attack, which was recorded on high quality CCTV, was ruthless.

 "Williams, who had a propensity to carry knives, fled the scene and disposed of the weapon and clothing.
-He concocted a story with his partner, Zoe Langrish, in an attempt to cover and account for his actions.
+He concocted a story with his partner, Zoe Langrish, in an attempt to cover and account for

 "They put forward their account during their trial but fortunately the jury saw through it and discarded it.